Howe Hill Farm Cottages

 Farrier Cottage is the larger of the two cottages on this site, and offers spacious, flexible accommodation with three bedrooms, including a zip/link twin room.

 The large kitchen with dining area is well-equipped and provides plenty of room to spread out, whilst the charming sitting room offers a double sofa bed.

 Ideal for families, this superb barn conversion has a modern wet room, cosy underfloor heating and a lovely, galleried landing.

 With stunning views over the open countryside, this cottage provides the perfect holiday home.

 Note: This cottage is next to Horseshoe Cottage (Ref: 18060), together they sleep 10.

 Three bedrooms: 1 x king-size double with TV, 1 x ground floor king-size double, 1 x twin (zip/link, can be super king-size double on request).
 Ground floor bathroom with double-ended bath, basin and WC.
 Ground floor wet room with shower only.
 First floor basin and WC.
 Kitchen with dining area.
 Shared external utility.
 Sitting room with sofa bed.
 Note: First floor bedrooms have curtain walls.

 - Underfloor heating from biomass system

-- Electric oven, gas hob, microwave, fridge, freezer, washing machine and drying racks in shared external utility, dishwasher, 2 x TVs with FreeSat, DVD, radio, iPod dock, WiFi, selection of books, games and DVDs
+- Electric oven, gas hob, microwave, fridge, freezer, shared washing machine in the external boiler/plant room, dishwasher, 2 x TVs with FreeSat, DVD, radio, iPod dock, WiFi, selection of books, games and DVDs

 - Fuel and power inc. in rent